THE RETIREMENT GENDER GAP

-With women making up 47% of the U.S. workforce, and earning more college and advanced degrees than men, it’s important for employers to understand that retirement outcomes are not gender neutral.
-Companies can benefit their employees and long-term bottom line greatly when they engage more fully in helping all of their employees prepare for retirement.
+With women making up 47% of the U.S. workforce,2 it’s important for employers to understand that retirement outcomes are not gender neutral.
+Employees, and your company’s long-term bottom line, can benefit greatly from engaging more fully in helping employees prepare for retirement.

 FIRST, THE DISCREPANCY IS IN THE NUMBERS